dwp/slack-api-export/readme.md

 Run the export command in the console container via ```docker-compose run console slack:export ./var/export``` which will cause the slack:sync command to run interactively.
 This will export all data in MongoDB to the /export directory within the project, with one JSON file being created for each team.

 This command can optioally take a ```--since=2016-08-01``` or similar command switch to only export data since 2016-08-01 or any other supplied date and time.

+### Events

+If online, the app is also able to receive events - the only event currently supported are "message" events.
+In order to configure the application to receive event subscrption data you must configure the webhook settings within your Team's setup screen.

+* The webhook URL for receiving events needs to be set at ```${TUNNEL_HOSTNAME}.localtunnel.me/webhook``` on the slack app "Event Subscriptions" configuration page.
+* Once the URL is configured, also please add the ```message.channels``` event type and enable the event subscription.

+The app will only continue to receive events in realtime when both the http and tunnel containers are online and operational.